 People with lived experience and staff of the Caboolture Hospital Secure Mental Health Rehabilitation Unit will also take part in a comparison study of outcomes.

-The evaluation report is expected to be finished early in 2023 and will deliver important evidence about the value of restorative practice approaches in mental health care.
+The evaluation reports deliver important evidence about the value of restorative practice approaches in mental health care.

 The Commission will continue to support restorative practice in mental health and the evaluation findings will show further options for promoting and supporting any expansion of the trial.